 Consider this question, what is hidden in the shadows?

 We can avoid our feelings and emotions, but only for so long as they will resurface like mine did with the anxiety.
-This is why it’s important to live in the present moment and be feeling good.
+This is why it is important to live in the present moment and be feeling good.
 You cannot change your past.
 Indeed, you can learn and grow from your past events that will affect your future choices therefore, creating a better life.

 When avoiding your feelings and burying them deep within, you are blocking the flow of universal energy.
 You risk losing your feelings of happiness.

 Take for example being broken hearted.
 Recognising your part in the failure and learning lessons for future relationships is a healthy choice to make.
 Admittedly, this isn’t easy to do, and only with hindsight and profound wisdom do I understand the importance of doing this now.

 Concluding my thoughts about shadows of Heysham

 I hope that you have enjoyed my insight into my shadows of Heysham.